softClaws/printf/README.md

-Journey through the printf project with my good friend Gerald, lets see how the thing go!!
+Journey through the printf project with my good friend Gerald @Gerald-1997, lets see how the thing go!!